-Title IX of the Education Amendments of 1972 and 1975, and Title VII of the Civil Rights Act of 1964 state that no person in the United States shall, on the basis of gender, be excluded from participating in, be denied the benefit of, or be subjected to discrimination under any educational program or activity that receives federal financial assistance.
+Title IX of the Education Amendments of 1972 and 1975 states that no person in the United States shall, on the basis of gender, be excluded from participating in, be denied the benefit of, or be subjected to discrimination under any educational program or activity that receives federal financial assistance.

 Title IX applies to students, school employees, or anyone present on school campus regardless of sexual orientation, gender identity, immigration status or disability status.
-It includes all of a school’s operations including school-sponsored activities or travel that occurs away from school.
+It includes all of a school’s operations including school-sponsored activities.

-Students who file a sexual discrimination complaint may do so orally or in writing with a teacher, school counselor, school-based administrator or HCPSS Title IX Coordinator, or through the Reporting Form provided below.
+Students who file a sexual discrimination report may do so orally or in writing with a teacher, school counselor, school-based administrator or HCPSS Title IX Coordinator, or through the Reporting Form provided below.
 All such reports must be filed with or forwarded to the Title IX coordinator who will oversee and support the investigation.
 Action will be taken promptly in accordance with established procedures.